 3) Artist Working in a Craft Discipline/ Emerging Professional

-CERF+ recognizes that many of the most acclaimed craft artists of tomorrow have only started to establish their careers today.
-We understand that these promising artists may not have years of significant income from their craft, but have gained recognition for their skill and creativity, and have taken strides to enter the professional realm.
-We are eager to assist a craft artist who can show his/her young career was on a clear trajectory to professional success and he/she was otherwise financially independent before a recent, severe emergency took it off course.
+CERF+ recognizes that many of the most acclaimed artists of tomorrow working in craft disciplines have only started to establish their careers today.
+We understand that these promising artists may not have years of significant income from their art, but have gained recognition for their skill and creativity, and have taken strides to enter the professional realm.
+We are eager to assist an artist who can show his/her young career was on a clear trajectory to professional success and he/she was otherwise financially independent before a recent, severe emergency took it off course.
 However, an applicant in this category must meet other, more stringent qualifications than the income/time requirement specified for the category (1) of Professional Artist Working in a Craft Disciplines.
 To be eligible, you must demonstrate outstanding quality and depth of work and commitment to your career through added documentation.
 See Supporting Documentation page for details.

-In addition to meeting one of the three craft artist category requirements above, all applicants must meet these eligibility requirements:
+In addition to meeting one of the three artist category requirements above, all applicants must meet these eligibility requirements: